 What are your fees?

 Therapy will cost between $35 - $200.
 The average session lasts 55-60 minutes.

 Will my insurance cover our sessions?
 How does that work?

-I work with BCBS PPO insurance as an in network provider and will submit the insurance claim for you.
+I work with BCBS PPO, Cigna, and United HealthCare insurance as an in network provider and will submit the insurance claim for you.

 All other insurances are out of network.
 I will be able to provide you with a bill that you can submit to your provider in order to get reimbursed.

 What if I cannot make it to a session?
 What is your cancellation policy?

 If you are unable to make the session, you are required to inform me at least 24 hours in advance.
-A $50 fee will be charged if there is a No-Call/No-Show will be charged the full session fee.
+A $50 fee will be charged if there is a No-Call/No-Show or Late Cancellation, you will be charged a $50 fee.